tilderain/CaveStoryNDS/README.txt

 	You can hold Start during boot to start with display on the bottom screen.
 	You can hold Select during boot to see console output.
+	You can press L+R+Select to toggle console output.

 Known issues:
 	The game will rarely crash when closing the lid.